haimbilia/BuyHub/readme.txt

-    => 054144 - Set Default Location not populating on front end after set by admin => 054071 - Product Download Attachments At Inventory Level for catalog is missing in import/export => 054441 - admin> shipping> Shipped Products By Admin> pagination is not working on facebox
+    => 054144 - Set Default Location not populating on front end after set by admin => 054071 - Product Download Attachments At Inventory Level for catalog is missing in import/export => 054441 - admin> shipping> Shipped Products By Admin> pagination is not working on facebox => 054499 - reviews added with category are not listing in admin

 New Features:
     => Admin shipped products listing page